The Springs Arizona

 At the Springs we will gently move from whole group times of worship to individual times of on our own.
 We will worship in a beautiful chapel first thing in the morning, before each meal and to close our day with singing and short devotional thoughts from Scripture.
 We will talk about how to use journaling to reflect on our lives and the Word.
 We will pray with a small group of women.
 We will have hours to spend as we choose.

-This retreat has been held for twenty years in California, but this is the first time we are offering it in Arizona.
-Everyone coming to this first retreat will be on Track 1.
-Women will be introduced to prayer and reflection retreats and provided a structure for their private retreat, which they can adapt as they come to future retreats (tracks 2 and 3 will be available at later dates).
+This retreat has been held for twenty years in California, and this is the second year we are offering it in Arizona.
+Everyone coming to this retreat for the first time will be on Track 1.
+Women will be introduced to prayer and reflection retreats and provided a structure for their private retreat.
+Women who have attended the Springs retreat in 2017, can select to be on Track 2 (Luann Budd will be leading 2 session with a focus on a particular spiritual practice), or Track 3 which gives participants complete flexibility to design their own retreat.

 The Retreat Center